 Tyrell was very helpful in walking me through updating my credit card billing information online.
 He was also very courteous and patient while he waited as I entered my information.
 It would be a pleasure to work with Tyrell again.

 That doesn’t seem like something people would do on their own all that often.
-More importantly, that really doesn’t tell you anything about how well or poor the service is, just that this company is interested in making sure it keeps getting paid.
+More importantly, that really doesn’t tell you anything about how good or bad the service is, just that this company is interested in making sure it keeps getting paid.

 It isn’t even clear that the people leaving those reviews would be aware of that website as a company that pays consumeraffairs.com a monthly fee, as SiteLock does, is provided various methods to have reviews collected: